lolivera1984/spaceship-api/README.md

 ------------------------------------------------------------------------
 ## Tech Debt
 - Custom Validators in the controller (Annotations)
-- Custom Request DTO for every endpoint with body request
+- Custom Request DTO/record for every endpoint with body request
-- MapStruct or some mapper to convert between model and DTO
+- MapStruct or some mapper to convert between model and DTO/records
 - Add more unit test coverage (reach at least 80%)
 - Implement caché in more places in the service and in the DDBB level
 - Kafka create a consumer for the delete flow, which write in a special log (auditory mongo collection)